duken72/codingForDummies/cmakeFD/README.md

 └── Makefile
 ```

 At the dir level with `Makefile`, running `make` will generates the executable file.
-In this case, however, without specifying executable in `CMakeLists.txt`, no executables will be generated.
+In this example, however, without specifying executable in `CMakeLists.txt`, no executables will be generated.

 -------